marufrahmangit/cybersecurity-portfolio/Conduct a security audit.md

 ## Recommendations (optional)

 After researching Botium Toys's security posture, the analysts agreed that the security practice is far from the expectation.
-It lacks of protection of confidentialiy of sensitive information.
+It lacks protection of confidentiality of sensitive information.
 The following are:
 1. Least privilege
 2. Disaster recovery plan
 3. Password policies
 4. Encryption
 5. Password management system

-To address gaps in compliance, Botium needs to implement and establish the policies that can address the following above.
-Botium also needs to update its assets so the additional control can be identified as soon as possible to improve their security practice.
+To address gaps in compliance, Botium needs to implement and establish policies that can address the following above.
+Botium also needs to update its assets so that additional control can be identified as soon as possible to improve its security practices.